Information about therapy

 Therapy sessions typically run for 50 mins and take place on a weekly basis.
-It is not usually possible to offer sessions on a fortnightly basis.

 A commitment to prioritise and attend sessions is required.
 This means protecting the time you have identified to commit to counselling, planning ahead and arriving to sessions on time.
 It will not be possible for your counsellor to extend the length of your session if you arrive late.

 Please give your counsellor 24 hours’ notice if you cannot attend.
 Sessions cancelled less than 24 hours in advance and missed sessions will still be charged.
 Your counsellor will also make you aware of any dates when they will be unavailable, in which case you will not have to pay any fee.